gmc-code/PC-microbit-micropython/docs/lessons2/custom_images.rst

                 .. tab-item:: Q2

-                    Write code to turn on the pixels in column 2, starting at column 0.
+                    Write code to turn on the pixels in row 2.

                     .. code-block:: python